 Areivim has provided grant funding to support Kayitz Kef through August of 2026.

 Funders of the Kayitz Kef program through Areivim include The Steinhardt Foundation for Jewish Life, The Marcus Foundation, The Koum Family Foundation, and the Libitzky Family Foundation.

 For more information about Kayitz Kef programs, please contact Sharon Schoenfeld at firstname.lastname@example.org or at 929-900-4001.

 Hebrew at Camp launched in 2013 with 1 camp and 17 campers.
-In 2021, the program has expanded to 16 day camps and 4 overnight camps in North America with over 1,300 participating campers.
-By 2024, Hebrew at Camp will be offered at 34 day camps and serve over 2,000 campers.
+In 2023, the program provided services to 17 day camps and 9 overnight camps in North America reaching over 1,500 campers.
+By 2026, Hebrew at Camp will be offered at 34 day camps and serve over 2,000 campers.